-Only 10% of poor kids in Guatemala graduate from high school.
+Only 10% of impoverished kids in Guatemala graduate from high school.
 With a Rise scholarship, 80% do.

 53% of graduates are helping to pay for their younger siblings' education.

 It Takes 12 Years

-In Guatemala it takes 12 years of education to support a two-person family above the poverty line, but 90% of poor kids never reach that milestone.
+In Guatemala it takes 12 years of education to support a two-person family above the poverty line, but 90% of impoverished kids never reach that milestone.
 Many come from regions where individuals typically complete fewer than two years of schooling.
 Families often live on less than $4 a day and can neither afford the direct cost of attending school (tuition and fees) nor the opportunity cost of keeping children in school when they could be working and contributing to the family’s income.